mpaiva/ai-4-ux/conference-proposal.md

 # Proposal for Accessibility Conference: Leveraging AI to Enhance Accessible Design
 Conference: [UX-India](https://2024.ux-india.org/) (Sep 17-21)

-## Title: Revolutionizing Accessibility in Design: Harnessing AI for Inclusive Digital Experiences
+## Title: Harnessing AI for Inclusive Digital Experiences

 ### Introduction
 In the rapidly evolving digital landscape, ensuring accessibility from the outset is crucial for creating inclusive and user-centered products.
-As a thought leader in UX and accessibility, I propose a comprehensive discussion on how AI, specifically ChatGPT, can transform each stage of the design process.
+As a practicioner in UX and accessibility, I propose a comprehensive discussion on how AI, specifically ChatGPT, can transform each stage of the design process.
 This session will empower designers and developers to create accessible, innovative, and user-friendly digital experiences while critically evaluating the potential pitfalls and ensuring that people with disabilities are not excluded from the design process.

 ### Session Outline